Kapiainen/Lauhdutin/Readme.md

 - Added setting for paths to folders containing Battle.net games.
 - Fixed bug that caused the name of a slot's game to show up behind transparent banners.
 - Fixed bug that caused an exception to be raised when processing non-Steam game shortcuts.
+- Fixed bug in the parsing process for banner URLs for Battle.net games.
 - GUI optimizations.

 **Version 2.3.0 - 2017/02/19:**